-The Frog Pond Estates site is a proposed residential development located within the West Neighborhood of the Frog Pond Area Plan.
-The 4.06-acre property is comprised Tax map 31W12D lot 01501 in Clackamas County within the City of Wilsonville Urban Growth Boundary (UGB) (see Vicinity Map).
-The Frog Pond Estates development will consist of 17 single-family residential dwellings as well as associated public infrastructure improvements including frontage improvements on SW Frog Pond Lane, resulting in a 1.94-acres of impervious surface area.
+The Frog Pond Oaks site is a proposed residential development located within the West Neighborhood of the Frog Pond Area Plan.
+The 10.34-acre property is comprised of Tax map 31W12D lots 401 and 402 in Clackamas County within the City of Wilsonville Urban Growth Boundary (UGB) (see Vicinity Map).
+The Frog Pond Oaks development will consist of 41 single-family residential dwellings as well as associated public infrastructure improvements including SW Frog Pond Lane, resulting in a 5.31-acre in new impervious surface area.

-The purpose of this document is to demonstrate compliance of the Frog Pond Estates stormwater management system with the City of Wilsonville Stormwater and Surface Water Design and Construction Standards (2015).
+The purpose of this document is to demonstrate compliance of the Frog Pond Oaks stormwater management system with the City of Wilsonville Stormwater and Surface Water Design and Construction Standards (2015).
 Descriptions of the existing and proposed hydrologic conditions, as well as documentation showing compliance of the proposed onsite stormwater management system with City of Wilsonville standards for water quality and quantity are included in this report.